West Clandon: Amenities

-The only shop within the parish bounds is the Clandon Park gift shop and the Garden Centre.
+The only shops within the parish bounds are the Clandon Park gift shop and the Garden Centre.
 The village has two pubs: The Onslow Arms and The Bull's Head, as well as a British Legion.
-The Onslow Arms closed for refurbishment in June 2010 until the end of that year.

-Village residents can also join the village social group, called Rompers, which arranges lunches, coffees, cheese and wine, BBQ party and Winter party.

 Folklore

 Legend has it that a dragon once blocked the route to West Clandon.
 In commemoration there is a dragon cut into the chalk face of an old quarry.
 The legend was recorded in the Gentleman's Magazine in 1796, where it was recounted that the dragon infested one of the back lanes of the village.
 A soldier killed the dragon with the help of his dog, in return for being pardoned for desertion.
 The modern village sign depicts the battle between the dog and the dragon.

-Nearby villages include Ockham, East and West Horsley.
+Nearby villages include Ockham as well as East and West Horsley.
 Local towns are Woking and Guildford.

 Demography and housing

 The average level of accommodation in the region composed of detached houses was 28%, the average that was apartments was 22.6%.

 The proportion of households in the civil parish who owned their home outright compares to the regional average of 35.1%.
 The proportion who owned their home with a loan compares to the regional average of 32.5%.
 The remaining % is made up of rented dwellings (plus a negligible % of households living rent-free).